-A 4.6K screen grab from a recent shoot for Skills Canada Yukon.
+A few 4.6K screen grabs from a recent shoot for Skills Canada Yukon.
 Video release coming soon!

 Golden Predator Mining invited me back to their 3 Aces Property to showcase their winter operation.
 It was a frigid -35˚C but at least the light cooperated (for the few hours it was out).
 The video has been very well received at this year's Roundup Mining Conference - Golden Predator stock has jumped from approximately $0.50 to $1.70 since the video was launched...and I like to think it's largely because of the video ; )

 Have a gander here: https://vimeo.com/202845140

 Note: images below are frame grabs from the video.

 The Boys & Girls Club of Yukon got in touch looking to make a promo video for the 2017 Bachelor Auction.
 Thankfully the bachelors were all good sports about having a little fun with it...especially the dude in the speedo in -20˚C.